ddsr-ops/technical-docs/work/work remark.md

 https://tech.meituan.com/2017/06/09/maze-framework.html

-todo: resume
 todo: clean disk F

 todo: streaming programs occupy much mem

-todo: review unpaid order

-todo: set a crontab job for killing streaming jobs to release occupied memory <== spark-class org.apache.spark.deploy.Client kill <master url> <driver ID>
+? set a crontab job for killing streaming jobs to release occupied memory <== spark-class org.apache.spark.deploy.Client kill <master url> <driver ID>
+? address the problem, solve it at all

+todo: The size of stream pool grows, never reduces even if the database was applied the newest patch.
+In order for resolving this problem, launch an airflow job to monitor the usage of stream pool, restart connector tasks if exceeding the threshold.

 https://www.percona.com/blog/online-ddl-tools-and-metadata-locks/
 https://cloud.tencent.com/developer/article/1671012